pk9444/Google_Fiber/README.md

 2. Merging the files using UNION in Tableau
    - Upload the three CSV files into Tableau Public (or Tableau Desktop).
    - The three files will be uploaded as three data tables in the Data Source section of Tableau.
-   - Verify and Validate that columns are consistent with each other, check for column names, data types, and the cardinality (for a successful UNION cardinality of all three tables should be same)
+   - Verify and Validate that columns are consistent with each other, check for column names, data types, and the cardinality (for a successful UNION cardinality of all three tables should be the same)
    - Drag and drop one table over another and merge them.

+For this project, the first approach has been implemented.

 ### Phase-3 : Dashboard Design

+After the merged data table has been created and saved, the final step is to create the dashboard for the stakeholders.
+To build the dashboard, all the charts planned while formulating the Strategy Document in Phase-1 must be created and put together.
+If the merged data table was created in BigQuery during Phase-2, then directly connect to the file and start building the dashboard.
+For this project, a data extract has been used since there is no additional incoming data provided.
+However, if such were the case in a real business scenario, then it is advisable to use a live connection instead.

+Based on the dashboard, an Executive Summary Document was created highlighting key insights, results and recommendations to the stakeholders.

+Link to the dashboard -